 iThemba Lethu meaning ‘I have a destiny’ was founded in November 2000 by Professor Anna Coutsoudis (on the right in the photo above) and her team of seven equally bold and pioneering board members.

 The heart and purpose of the organisation was, and still is, to bring hope through God’s destiny for vulnerable and orphaned babies, children and youth threatened by the effects of HIV/AIDS, by building resilient and permanent families through reunification, adoption and life skills education.

-The primary calling remains "to take care of the orphans and widows in their times of distress" James 1 vs 27
+The primary calling is and remains “to take care of the orphans and widows in their times of distress” James 1 vs 27

 For more information please contact Marketing and Fundraising Co-ordinator

 Below is a link to the latest Annual Report for your information and inspiration.
 Audited Financial Statements are available on request from the Financial Administrator